How Frogs Benefited From The Dinosaurs' Extinction

 The asteroid that hit Earth 66 million years ago spelled disaster for the dinosaurs.

-But a group of scientists say they've found one silver lining to the mass extinction – turns out, it was really good for frogs.
+But scientists say they've found one silver lining to the mass extinction — turns out, it was really good for frogs.

 The resilient animals date back some 200 million years.
-And in the wake of the extinction event, they survived and thrived, taking advantage of an ecological vacuum other animals left behind.
+And in the aftermath of the extinction event, they survived and thrived, taking advantage of an ecological vacuum other animals left behind.

-About nine in 10 frog species today evolved from three frog lineages that survived the event, which occurred at the boundary between the Cretaceous and Paleogene periods, according to research published today in Proceedings of the National Academy of Science.
+About 9 in 10 frog species today evolved from three frog lineages that survived the event, which occurred at the boundary between the Cretaceous and Paleogene periods, according to research published Monday in Proceedings of the National Academy of Science.

 The timing of this rapid diversification came as a surprise, University of California, Berkeley herpetologist and report co-author David Wake tells The Two-Way.
 It's about 35 million years later than previous research suggested.